nmahser/harryInsurance/README.md

 -> import account -> use the private key I sent it on Telegram
 - Open terminal type npm install
 - Run npm run start:dev
-- Most likely you'll run into an error.
+- More likely you'll run into an error.
 Let me know how it goes